JennaSys/-replit_rtp_fullstack/README.md

 # React to Python: Fullstack example

+## A simple fullstack example from chapter 20 of the React to Python book.

+Click the button below to clone and run it on Replit (A free [Replit](https://replit.com/) account is required):

 [![Run on Repl.it](https://repl.it/badge/github/JennaSys/replit_rtp_fullstack)](https://repl.it/github/JennaSys/replit_rtp_fullstack)

 To generate the development JavaScript bundle, run `. ./build.sh` in the shell (note the leading dot!).